-- The conversion data can be read out of the device using only one of the two serial output lines, DOUTA or DOUTB.
+• The conversion data can be read out of the device using only one of the two serial output lines, DOUTA or DOUTB.
 In this case, using DOUTA for output data read back is recommended because channel 1 data appear first on DOUTA followed by the data for other channels in ascending order.
-To read the data for all channels, provide a total of 16 × 6 = 96 SCLK cycles for the ADS8586S.
-This entire data frame can be created within a single CS pulse or each group of 16 SCLK cycles can be individually framed by the CS signal.
-The primary disadvantage of using just one data line for reading conversion data is that the throughput is reduced if a data read operation is performed after conversion.
-Figure 69 shows this operation. - Alternatively, only DOUTB can be used for reading the conversion data from all channels.
-In this case, everything else remains the same and the output bit stream contains data for all channels in the following order: channels 4, 5, 6, 1, 2, and 3 for the ADS8586S.
-Figure 69 shows this operation.
+To read the data for all channels, provide a total of 18 x 8 = 144 SCLK cycles.
+This entire data frame can be created within a single CS pulse or each group of 18 SCLK cycles can be individually framed by the CS signal.
+The primary www.ti.com.cn disadvantage of using just one data line for reading conversion data is that the throughput is reduced if a data read operation is performed after conversion.
+8 69 shows this operation.

+Alternatively, only DOUTB can be used for reading the conversion data from all channels.
+In this case, everything else remains the same and the output bit stream contains data for all channels in the following order: channels 5, 6, 7, 8, 1, 2, 3, and 4. ₹ 69 shows this operation.

-Figure 69.
+图 69.
 Data Read Back in the Serial Interface Using Either DOUTA or DOUTB Timing Diagram

 In order to minimize the time for the data read operation in serial mode, both DOUTA and DOUTB can be used to read data out of the device.
-In this case, the conversion results from the first set of channels (channels 1-3 for the ADS8586S) appear on DOUTA and the conversion results from the second set of channels (channels 4-6 for the ADS8586S) appear first on DOUTB.
-To read the data for all channels, provide a total of 16 x 3 = 48 SCLK cycles for the ADS8586S.
-This entire data frame can be created within a single CS pulse or each group of 16 SCLK cycles can be individually framed by the CS signal.
-Figure 70 shows an example timing diagram.
+In this case, the conversion results from the first set of channels (channels 1-4) appear on DOUTA and the conversion results from the second set of channels (channels 5-8) appear first on DOUTB.
+To read the data for all channels, provide a total of $18 \times 4 = 72$ SCLK cycles.
+This entire data frame can be created within a single CS pulse or each group of 18 SCLK cycles can be individually framed by the $\overline{\text{CS}}$ signal. $\overline{\boxtimes}$ 70 shows this operation.

-Figure 70.
+图 70.
 Data Read Back in the Serial Interface Using Both DOUTA and DOUTB Timing Diagram

-8.4.2.3.4 Data Read During Conversion
+7.4.2.3.4 Data Read During Conversion

-The ADS8586S supports data read operation when the BUSY output is high and the internal ADC is converting.
-The ADC outputs conversion results for previous samples if data read back is performed during an ongoing conversion.
+The ADS8598S supports data read operation when the BUSY output is high and the internal ADC is converting.
+The ADC outputs conversion results for previous sample if data read back is performed during an ongoing conversion.
 Any of the three interface modes (parallel, parallel byte, or serial) in any combination of oversampling modes can be used to read the device output during an ongoing conversion.
 The data read back during conversion mode allows faster throughput to be achieved from the device.
-There is no degradation in performance if the data is read from the device during the conversion process, using any of the three interface modes.
+There is no degradation in performance if data are read from the device during the conversion process, using any of the three interface modes.
+All channel data must be read before the BUSY signal goes low.

 The Timing Requirements: Data Read Operation table describes the timing diagram for data read back during conversion.
-The timing specification t{DZ_CSBSY} (the delay between the rising edge of the \overline{CS} signal and the falling edge of the BUSY signal) must be met because the output data registers are updated with the current conversion results just before the falling edge of the BUSY signal and any read operation during this time can corrupt the register update.
+The timing specification t{DZ_CSBSY} (the delay between the rising edge of the CS signal and the falling edge of the BUSY signal) must be met because the output data registers are updated with the current conversion results just before the falling edge of the BUSY signal and any read operation during this time can corrupt the register update.

-8.4.2.4 Oversampling Mode of Operation
+7.4.2.4 Oversampling Mode of Operation